 ‘Tis the season for ghost stories.
 One of Boston’s most popular is that of the “Lady in Black” who allegedly haunts Fort Warren in Boston Harbor.
 It has been told and retold over generations.
 I have read the story in countless publications and heard it around many a campfire.
-Leaving ghosts aside for the moment, in hearing the story I have always presumed that the history behind the tale as generally factual (or at least felt willing to believe that there the might be, as I’ve usually found to be the case, some little kernel of truth to the tale).
+Leaving “ghosts” aside, in hearing the story I have always accepted the “history” behind the tale as generally factual (or at least felt willing to believe that there the might be, as I’ve usually found to be the case, some little kernel of truth to the tale).
 Turns out there is really not even so much as a kernel to this tale.

 Fort Warren in Boston harbor was the strongest of the fortifications constructed to defend the capital of the Bay State.
 Commenced in 1833, construction of the huge pentagonal fort on George’s Island was completed in 1861, just before the start of the Civil War.
 Never was a shot fired in anger from the fort.
 However, it served a useful purpose during the Civil War as a training camp for several Massachusetts regiments and, on a more grim note, as a prison for both Confederate soldiers and civilian officials.
 The most famous inmate of Fort Warren was Confederate Vice-President Alexander H. Stephens who was kept there after the war’s end from May to October 1865.

 According to tradition, a tragic event took place there early in 1862 when a southern woman made a reckless attempt to free her newlywed husband, a Confederate officer imprisoned within the granite walls of the fort.
 The story goes something like this…